-The investment and impact fund (IIF) has been available to PCNs from 2020/21.
+The investment and impact fund (IIF) has been available to PCNs from 2020/21 and is available through the network contract directed enhanced services (DES).
 The fund operates in a similar way to QOF, rewarding achievement of PCN objectives through a points-based system.
+It is divided into three domains: prevention and tackling health inequalities; providing high quality care; a sustainable NHS.
+Indicators within the IIF may overlap with those set out in the QOF.